ietf-wg-mimi/mimi-protocol/draft-ralston-mimi-protocol.md

   };
 } GroupInfoResponse;
 ~~~

+The semantics of the `GroupInfoCode` are as follows:

+- `success` indicates that GroupInfo and ratchet tree was provided as
+requested.
+- `notAuthorized` indicates that the requester was not authorized to access
+the GroupInfo.
+- `noSuchRoom` indicates that the requested room does not exist.
+If the hub
+does not want to reveal if a room ID does not exist it can use
+`notAuthorized` instead.

+> **TODO**: Consider adding additional failure codes/semantics for joining
+> codes (ex: code expired, already used, invalid)

 **ISSUE**: What security properties are needed to protect a
 GroupInfo object in the MIMI context are still under discussion.
 It is